4bhis1/POCO-backend/README.md

 #POCO #CodingStreaks #DeveloperTools #InnovationInCoding

-In developement work
+#In developement work

-- elastic-search to find the questions user has solved
+- elastic-search => find the questions user has solved
+- kafka => If many user submit the data at single point
-- redis to fetch the user data-
+- redis => to fetch the data fatser
+- dokcer => to handle all this things.
 - sharding to optimise the query
 - write the complete base in typescript